How Many Monarchs Are Buried At Windsor Castle?

 Introduction

 Windsor Castle, one of the oldest and most historically significant royal residences in the United Kingdom, is a home to British monarchs and a resting place for many of them.
-The castle’s St. George’s Chapel, an exquisite example of Perpendicular Gothic architecture, is the final resting place of ten British monarchs, making it one of the country’s most significant royal burial sites.
+The castle’s St. George’s Chapel, an exquisite example of Perpendicular Gothic architecture, is the final resting place of 11 British monarchs, making it one of the country’s most significant royal burial sites.

 1. Edward IV (1442–1483)